-I am excited to offer my ebook: From Prompting to Shaping to Letting Go: A Resource Guide to Parenting Your Child with Autism.
-The guide is filled with information that can help you (or a parent you know):
+I’m excited to offer my free ebook: From Prompting to Shaping to Letting Go: Resources for Parenting Your Child with Autism.
+The 20-page guide is filled with information that can help you (or a parent you know):

 - investigate some informational sites that are packed with relevant topics such as autism treatments, biological interventions, socialization and behavioral and coping strategies (for you and your child!).